 Crown Online students can access the computer lab when the Main building is open for normal business hours.
 Students may access the building through the Main lobby doors.

 Among the many resources currently available in the Watne Memorial Library are:

 - Over 260,000 volumes including 90,000 books,180,000 e-books, DVDs, CDs and other resources.

-- Over a million Kindle books available (if we don't have the book you need, ask a librarian.
-They may dowload it on Kindle and check the Kindle out ot you.)
+- Over a million Kindle books available (if we don’t have the book you need, ask a librarian.
+They may download it on Kindle and check the Kindle out to you.)